oSoc17/rideaway-data/index.md

 <p align="center">
 <img src="./images/brusselsregioncyclingroutes.png" width="600">
 </p>
-## Bike for Brussels
+## The Bike for Brussels navigation app
 The Brussels cycling network aims to encourage citizens and visitors alike to bike around efficiently and safely on a system designed especially for longer distance cross-regional journeys.The benefits of such a modal-shift, to cycling, are bountiful and there is a drive to have 20% of transport being undertaken by the bike by the year 2020.
 These wider goals are part of the [Bike for Brussels]  (http://bike.brussels/) social media awareness campaign.

 ### A dedicated cycling app for the Brussels cycling network
 Nowadays most people use their phone to route themselves while their driving or using public transport.
 These apps usually incorporate the signage that travellers will see in their surrounding environment.
 The #oSoc Bike for Brussels team are pursuing this same strategy.
 This means that cyclists can better situate themselves in relation to signage.